Decomposing Inversion Sets of Permutations and Applications to Faces of the Littlewood-Richardson Cone: Introduction

 To state our results we need to introduce an inflation procedure to describe permutations inductively.
 We describe this procedure heuristically as follows.
 We consider a permutation on $n$ letters as a shuffling of a deck of $n$ cards.
-We shuffle as follows.
-First cut the deck into $m$ piles of sizes $z_1,z_2,\dots,z_m$ respectively.
-Shuffle each of these piles according to a permutation $\sigma_a \in S_{z_a}$.
-Finally reassemble the piles in an order determined by a permutation $\sigma_0 \in S_m$.
-The resulting permutation in $S_n$ is denoted by $\sigma_0[\sigma_1,\sigma_2,\dots,\sigma_m]$ and is called an inflation of $\sigma_0$.
+To shuffle, we first cut the deck into $m$ piles of sizes $z_1,z_2,\dots,z_m$ respectively.
+Shuffle each of these piles according to a permutation $\beta_i \in S_{z_i}$.
+Finally reassemble the piles in an order determined by a permutation $\sigma \in S_m$.
+The resulting permutation in $S_n$ is denoted by $\sigma[\beta_1,\beta_2,\dots,\beta_m]$ and is called an {\em inflation of $\sigma$ by $\beta_1, \beta_2, \ldots, \beta_m$}.
+For a formal characterization of inflation see \S\ref{section inflation}; for a history of the inflation procedure and a discussion of a number of applications we refer the reader to the survey article of Brignall \cite{B}.